How to Stand Out in a Crowded Market

 Hire Smart

 Every employee has a significant impact on a company’s culture, especially at a smaller business.
 One person’s creativity, efficiency, or negative attitude can have a ripple effect among coworkers.
 When recruiting a new hire, make sure they mirror the company’s culture, goals, and values.
 Consider the type of work environment you want to maintain, and the values most important to you.
-Then use your logic and instincts to hire someone that personifies those qualities, someone you believe you will genuinely enjoy working with.
+Then use your logic and instincts to hire someone who personifies those qualities, someone you believe you will genuinely enjoy working with.
 Focus on hiring the right person and worry about training later.
 Take time and recruit someone you feel is innovative and adaptable.
 Don’t just hire because you’re pressed for time.
 Choosing the wrong person could have a major negative impact on your company – and your position in the market.

 Be Human